How to do Transformer testing using a Multimeter: Simple DIY

 We must keep the setting of the multimeter at a high resistance scale for this test.

-However, in the case of autotransformers, there will be resistance between the primary and secondary winding in the transformer, as there is no isolation.
+However, in the case of autotransformers, there will be resistance between the primary and secondary windings in the transformer, as there is no isolation.

-Insulation failure check in transformer with a multimeter
+Transformer testing: Insulation failure test with a multimeter

-Voltage ratio check in transformer using a multimeter
+Voltage ratio check in the transformer using a multimeter

-However please note the voltage across the secondary of the transformer depends on the load and is not fixed.
+However, please note that the voltage across the secondary of the transformer depends on the load and is not fixed.

-So the above method will check the voltage under no load condition.
+So the above method will check the voltage under no-load conditions.
 We should connect the load across the secondary to find the voltage at a certain load.

 Voltage drop check in the transformer

-To check the voltage drop, first, we measure the voltage across the secondary winding without any load.
+We can do transformer testing for voltage drop, also.
+First, we measure the voltage across the secondary winding without any load.
 Then we connect a known load and measure the voltage across the secondary winding.

-There will be a drop in the voltage in case of the resistive or inductor load.
-However secondary voltage will increase in the case of the capacitor load.
+There will be a drop in the voltage in case of a resistive or inductive load.
+However, secondary voltage will increase in the case of the capacitor load.

-This kind of test and check of the transformer using a multimeter are simple tests only.
+This kind of test and check of the transformer using a multimeter is are simple test only.
 A multimeter will not provide a comprehensive assessment of the health of the electrical transformers.

-Note: dealing with electrical systems and attempting to check or repair a transformer should be done with precautions.
-Any electrical shock may be dangerous for the human body.
+Note: Dealing with electrical systems and attempting to check or repair a transformer should be done with precautions.
+Any electrical shock may be dangerous to the human body.

-• The above checks and tests on the transformer using a multimeter are applicable only for simple observation of the transformer and are not production tests.
+• The above checks for the transformer testing using a multimeter are applicable only for simple observation of the transformer and are not production tests.

 • The voltage at the output depends on the type and value of the load.
-The voltage will decrease with a resistive or inductive load but increases with a capacitor load across the secondary.
+The voltage will decrease with a resistive or inductive load, but increase with a capacitor load across the secondary.

 • You can observe heating in the transformer also.
-The low-cost inexpensive transformer for hobby purposes will heat up much more.
-However, still you can use it at normal home ambient temperature.
-It may not be suitable for high temperature ambient in the industry.
+The low-cost, inexpensive transformer for hobby purposes will heat up much more.
+However, you can still use it at normal home ambient temperature.
+It may not be suitable for high-temperature environments in the industry.

-• The above test can be performed on the CT transformer, but the voltage drop test will not work.
+• The above test can be performed for the CT transformer testing also, but the voltage drop test will not work.

 • If only a few turns in the winding are short due to insulation failure, then we may not be able to test with this method.

-Generally, a question asked, that how to find the rating of the transformer without a rating plate.
+Generally, a question is asked about how to find the rating of the transformer without a rating plate.

-Please note that there is no test to find the rating of the transformer as per my knowledge.
+Please note that there is no test to find the rating of the transformer, as far as I know.
 However, with a lot of experience, some experts may give some idea about the VA rating based on the size, wire thickness, etc.

-For a detailed explanation please watch the video at:
+For a detailed explanation, please watch the video on transformer testing at:

 You can also watch the details in the following video in Hindi if you like.

-I hope that you enjoyed reading the article on How to check a Transformer using a multimeter at home.
+I hope that you enjoyed reading the article on How to do Transformer testing using a multimeter at home.

 Further, read “Open circuit CT transformer”